-1st week: (http://PHYS.MED.UNIDEB.HU)

-Practical: The practices are listed at the web site
+1st week: of the elearning.med.unideb.hu web site Practical: The practices are listed at the web site (Department of Physiology menu item).

-of the Department of Physiology

-1. Signature of the Lecture Book

 This is an individual project oriented program.
-The signature of the lecture book may be refused if the project report is not submitted before to the deadline.
+The signature of the semester may be refused if the project report is not submitted before to the deadline.

-2. Evaluation during the semester (mid-semester tests)
+2. Evaluation during the semester